Setting Up Python on Linux

 While you can absolutely write python code in any text editor, it is a lot easier to use one that is aware of code content and provides relevant features.
 To that end, we’ll be using Sublime Text 3.
 While there are a multitude of other options, Sublime 3 provides a good blend of simplicity and functionality.

-2. Be sure that you’ve set tabs equal to 4 spaces and the tabs to spaces setting is set to True.
+.
 In the Sublime Text Menu, add content below Preferences > Settings - User.
-Make sure that it is inside the curly braces at the top of your file.
+Make sure that it is inside the curly braces at the top of your file.1

 2